stevegardiner26/intensive_linux_programming/README.md

 ## Homework 2 `hw_2`:

 `bfs_dfs.sh` - (Using bash write a Breadth First Search Algorithim and Depth First Search to Create a File Tree in a given directory of a given breadth and depth)

+## Web Processing (LAMP Stack)

+Use a bash script to download a url using wget 60 times in 1 hour 1 minute apart and run a python script on the file to extract data and insert it into a mySQL database.
+Then create a web facing php script that lives inside of an apache web server that fetches the data from the database and displays it to the user.

+## Multi Core Programming

+Using both point to point and collective methods execute a dot product function using multiple cores of the cpu